 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 and regular communication.
 Average number of parents attending Parent Advisory Committee meetings 2020-21, 1 parent attended PAC meetings on average In 2021-22, 1-2 parents attended PAC meetings on average.
+In 2022-23, 1 parent attended PAC meetings on average.
 At least three parents will attend each PAC meeting % of intake meetings with district representative in attendance 2020-21, 40% of intake meetings were attended by district representatives.
 In 2021-22, 40% of intake meetings were attended by district representatives.
+In 2022-23, 40% of intake meetings were attended by district representatives.
 90% of intake meetings will be attended by district representatives.
 Attendance at Multi- Disciplinary Team Meetings 2020-21, 100% of weekly MDT meetings are attended by representatives from Probation and Behavioral Health.
 2021-22, 100% of weekly MDT meetings are attended by representatives from Probation and Behavioral Health.
+2022-23, 100% of weekly MDT meetings are attended by representatives from Probation.
 100% of weekly MDT meetings will be attended by Probation and Behavioral Health. % of students transitioning successfully to other educational programs after exiting GREC or TLC.
 94% of students enrolled in a school program after exiting TLC or GREC.
-In 2021-22, 100% of students enrolled in a school program or earned a diploma after exiting TLC or GREC 100% of students will enroll in a school program after exiting TLC or GREC, or will have earned diplomas. % of parents responding on the CSPS that the school encourages them to be an active partner in educating their child.
+In 2021-22, 100% of students enrolled in a school program or earned a diploma after exiting TLC or GREC In 2022-23, 100% of students enrolled in a school program or earned a diploma after exiting TLC or GREC 100% of students will enroll in a school program after exiting TLC or GREC, or will have earned diplomas. % of parents responding on the CSPS that the school encourages them to be an active partner in educating their child.
 70% responded on the CSPS that the school encourages them to be an active partner in educating their child.
-This data is not available for 2021-22 100% of parents will respond that the school encourages them to be an active partner in educating their child.
+This data is not available for 2021-22 This data is not available for 2022-23, as there were not enough responses.
+100% of parents will respond that the school encourages them to be an active partner in educating their child.

-Action # Title Description Total Funds Contributing 4.1 Parent Communication Tool The Apptegy system will be implemented to communicate with parents/staff and families on a regular basis, publish trainings to social media accounts, etc. \$5,500.00 No 4.2 Constant Contact Communication newsletter for parents and families across the county. \$588.00 No 4.3 Zoom License Facilitate meetings with families that cannot meet in person, large group meetings, record trainings. \$8,500.00 No 4.4 Website development .1 FTE of the Director of Innovation's time for website development and communication outreach. \$18,303.00 No
+Action # Title Description Total Funds Contributing 4.1 Parent Communication Tool The Apptegy system will be implemented to communicate with parents/staff and families on a regular basis, publish trainings to social media accounts, etc. \$5,500.00 No 4.2 Constant Contact Communication newsletter for parents and families across the county. \$588.00 No 4.3 Zoom License Facilitate meetings with families that cannot meet in person, large group meetings, record trainings. \$8,500.00 No 4.4 Website development .1 FTE of the Director of Innovation's time for website development and communication outreach. \$21,697.83 No